10.4 Error Message Reference

 Cause

-The activation code entered has already been consumed or cannot be verified by the activation server.
+The code entered has already been consumed or cannot be verified by the activation server.
 Each device serial number is entitled to a fixed number of permanent activation codes.

 Resolution